dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ---

-# Your Android device seems to be encrypted, but Company Portal says otherwise
+# Device encrypted but apps say otherwise

-When you encrypt a device, you are encoding the information on it using a secret key that is known only to you.
-Encryption prevents unauthorized people from accessing your data.
-Many organizations require their users to encrypt their Android devices before they can access company files, email, or data.
-If you're receiving a message that your device isn't encrypted, but you're sure that it is, try the steps in this article.
+If Company Portal or the Microsoft Intune app are reporting that your device isn't encrypted, but you're sure that it is, try the steps in this article.

 ## Add a startup PIN